Everything You Need to Know About Malaria read

 The treatment of malaria usually involves various medicines that destroy the parasite.
 The medicine prescription may vary depending on the type of malaria, patient’s age and severity of the symptoms.
-These factors also determine if the patient is required to get the treatment at the hospital or at home.
+These factors also determine if the patient must get the treatment at the hospital or at home.

-In most of the cases, doctors advise the patients to get the treatment at the hospital under the supervision of health experts.
+In most cases, doctors advise the patients to get treatment at the hospital under the supervision of health experts.

 Home Remedies of Malaria

-Other than medicines, there are various home remedies that prove helpful in treating malaria.
+Other than medicines, various home remedies prove helpful in treating malaria.
 Some of the common effective home remedies that can alleviate the symptoms are as follows:

-- Cinnamon: Since it is anti-inflammatory and anti-oxidant in nature, cinnamon helps in treating malaria symptoms.
-Just add it in hot water along with honey and black pepper and drink the solution once or twice a day.
+- Cinnamon: Since it is anti-inflammatory and antioxidant, cinnamon helps in treating malaria symptoms.
+Just add cinnamon in hot water along with honey and black pepper, and drink the solution once or twice a day.